simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

+* Restore posibility to use HTTP-Artifact on AuthnRequests (regression from 2.0.4)

 `ldap`

-* Restored 1.x functionality to be able to fetch operational attributes
+* Restored 1.x functionality to be able to fetch operational attributes (v2.3.0)
+* Fixed undesirable side-effect introduced in v2.3.0 (v2.3.1)

 ## Version 2.1.1